Worthington Simpson Duplex

 Type: Light Service B

-East Greenwich coke works and tar plant closed in the early 1970's and the equipment offered for sale prior to site demolition.
-During the next few months many pumps and specialist equipment was purchased, dismantled and transferred to Caerphilly Tar Plant in South Wales for storage/spares.
+East Greenwich gas works and tar plant closed in the early 1970's and the equipment offered for sale prior to site demolition.
+Many pumps and specialist equipment were purchased, dismantled and transferred to Caerphilly Tar Plant in South Wales for storage/spares.
+The cleared site is now the home of the Greenwich O2 Arena.

 Size: 5¼" steam cylinders, 3½" pumping cylinders with 5" stroke